 Our detailed assessments of the quality of the RCTs addressing Key Question 1 appear in Table 13 of Appendix D. The average quality of the studies was moderate due to several limitations, most notably lack of blinding of patients, providers, and outcome assessors (for the majority of outcomes) in all studies.
-This could lead to biased interpretation or reporting of outcomes, particularly of subjective outcomes.
+This could lead to biased interpretation or reporting of outcomes, particularly of subjective outcomes; since placebo effects tend to be stronger with more invasive interventions, lack of blinding may be more likely to create bias favoring better outcomes with surgery.
 Two of the studies were further limited because more than 15% of patients did not receive their assigned treatment, either because they crossed over to the alternative treatment group or did not receive any of the trial treatments.
 Crossover to alternative treatments would tend to diminish a between-group difference in treatment outcome if it exists.
 Another potential limitation was differences between groups in additional treatments received during the trials (most trials did not record this information).